The Budget Decision at a Glance — 12 May 2026

 Applies to: All CGT assets held by individuals, trusts and partnerships — property, shares, ETFs and more

-Negative gearing: Restricted to new builds and government-backed affordable housing from 1 July 2027
+Negative gearing: Restricted to new builds and government-backed affordable housing from 1 July 2027 — applies to residential property only; shares, ETFs and commercial property are unaffected

 Cut-off: 7:30pm AEST, 12 May 2026 (time of Treasurer's speech)